 Elections are a democratic process in which citizens over the age of 18 elect political candidates to represent them and their interests locally (on the District and Parish Councils), nationally (in Parliament) or internationally (in the European Parliament).

 District and Parish Council Elections

 District and Parish Council elections are held on the first Thursday in May, once every four years.
-The last elections were held on 7th May 2015 and the next will be held on 2nd May 2019.
+The last elections were held on 2nd May 2019 and the results can be found below.